prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the cardinality of the collection of interior rings of a polygon.

+.. function:: simplify_geometry(Geometry, double) -> Geometry

+    Returns a "simplified" version of the input geometry using the Douglas-Peucker algorithm.
+    Will avoid creating derived geometries (polygons in particular) that are invalid.

 .. function:: line_locate_point(LineString, Point) -> double

     Returns a float between 0 and 1 representing the location of the closest point on the LineString to the given Point, as a fraction of total 2d line length.

     Returns ``null`` if a LineString or a Point is empty or ``null``.

+.. function:: line_interpolate_point(LineString, double) -> Geometry

+    Returns the Point on the LineString at a fractional distance given by the double argument.
+Throws an exception if the distance is not between 0 and 1.

+    Returns an empty Point if the LineString is empty.
+Returns ``null`` if either the LineString or double is null.

 .. function:: geometry_invalid_reason(Geometry) -> varchar